OpenTechStrategies/ots-bookkeeping/README.md

 threadfin is a set of tools that make beancount easier.
 It consists of several subtools, all of which can be accessed via `threadfin TOOLNAME`.
 See `threadfin/README.mdwn` for more information.

+## ots-generate-1099, fill-1099

+`fill-1099` is a script for arranging payment information properly on a standard U.S. 1099-MISC PDF form.
+The script knows the layout: you pass in the payee and payment data and it takes care of the rest.

+`ots-generate-1099` is an OTS-specific driver for `fill-1099`.
+Usually you would expect to be running `ots-generate-1099`, rather than running `fill-1099` directly.